open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 [doc](../../docs/metrics/customizing-the-sdk/README.md#changing-the-cardinality-limit-for-a-metric)
 for more information.

+> [!NOTE]
+> Measurements for each unique combination of attributes are stored on a `MetricPoint` in the OpenTelemetry .NET SDK.
+When a measurement is recorded on a metric for the first time the SDK will allocate enough storage for all possible `MetricPoint`s for that metric based on the cardinality limit.

 Given a metric, once the cardinality limit is reached, any new measurement which cannot be independently aggregated because of the limit will be dropped or aggregated using the [overflow